All Episodes

 Back up, you creep.

-Get away from the case.
+Get away from it.

 I need to be more aware of this in the future.

-Just he's a creep.
+He's a creep.

-And so apparently AOC admitted that she and her allies intend to quote push, quote, push Biden in a more progressive direction once they get him installed in the White House.
+And so apparently AOC admitted that she and her allies intend to, quote, push, quote, push Biden in a more progressive direction once they get him installed in the White House.

-But you know, the the primaries are over.
+But, you know, the primaries are over.

-Right now, what is the most important is to make sure that we ensure a Democratic victory in November, and I think overall we can likely push Vice President Biden in a more progressive direction across policy issues, she continued.
+And I think overall, we can likely push Vice President Biden in a more progressive direction across policy issues, she continued.

 And I think foreign policy is an enormous area where we can improve immigration, another criminal justice, another area where we can pursue a lot of the progressive agenda.

-Memory's already pledged trillions to AOC's mad Green New Deal.
+Remember, he's already pledged trillions to AOC's mad Green New Deal.

 I mean, that's not good.